vincent-lg/bui/docs/layout/tag/checkbox.md

 Create a checkbox on the interface.

-A checkbox is widget on a [window](./window.md).
+A checkbox is a widget on a [window](./window.md).
 It can be either checked or unchecked.
 Checking it can be done through the mouse or the keyboard.
 The checkbox can also be disabled, toggling it won't be possible.
-A click control will be triggered when the checkbox changes state.
+A [check](../../control/check.md) control will be triggered when the checkbox changes state.

 ```
 <window title="Test">